thoughtspot/thoughtspot.github.io/_app-integrate/JSAPI/about-JS-API.md

 When you use the JavaScript API, your client makes a call from your own Web page, portal, or application to ThoughtSpot.
 The domains of your client and ThoughtSpot will be different.
-So, you'll need to enable cross-origin HTTP requests.
+So, you'll need to enable cross-origin HTTP requests from your client application to the ThoughtSpot application.
 This protects your data, so that another actor cannot use the same URL to embed the visualization in its own Web pages.

-CORS controls which domains are allowed to use your client code to authorize users.
+Your cluster's CORS configuration controls which domains are allowed to use your client code to authorize users.
 It also prevents other people from copying your code and running it on their site.
 For example, if your Web site is hosted on the domain `example.com`, you would enable CORS for that domain.
-Similarly, if you want to test your code locally, you'll also need to add the origin for your local server as well, for example: `http://localhost:8080.`
+Similarly, if you want to test your code locally, you'll also need to add the origin for your local server as well, for example: `http://localhost:8080.` Though, it is a good idea to disable the `localhost` access after your testing is complete.

-To enable CORS for one or more domains, you must work with <a href="mailto:support@thoughtspot.com">ThoughtSpot Support</a> to enable CORS between your client applications and your ThoughtSpot instance.
+To enable CORS between your client applications and your ThoughtSpot instance. , you must work with <a href="mailto:support@thoughtspot.com">ThoughtSpot Support</a>.